 In order to access your emails from an email client, you will first need to install the email client software on your computer.
 This is much different from a web-based email interface.
 For personal accounts if you have a PC then you probably have the Microsoft Office Bundle installed on your computer which includes Outlook the standard email client from Microsoft.
 Similarly, if you’re a MAC user, you can easily find Apple Mail on your computer.
 Other examples of email clients include AirMail and Mozilla Thunderbird.

-Your Hosting.uk account email can be accessed by an email client with Microsoft Exchange.
-Email clients can be downloaded and synced across all of your devices including but not limited to your work laptop, office desktop, mobile phone and more.
+Your Hosting.uk cPanel email can be linked to Microsoft Hosted Exchange.
+This platform can be downloaded and synced across all of your devices including but not limited to your work laptop, office desktop, mobile phone and more.
 Your Microsoft exchange plan includes a robust toolkit of features including: 100GB of mailbox space per account, full support coverage, protection for private data with daily backups and more.

 Once you have downloaded and installed the email client, you will then need to configure it so that it knows which mail server to retrieve your emails from.
 Basic configurations include setting your domain email address, username, password, incoming and outcoming mail servers and ports.

-An email client and webmail a sufficient from sending and receiving emails.
-Webmail is easily accessible, portable and always available once you have an internet connection and a web browser on the device you are accessing it from.
-However, email clients also come jam pack with its benefits.
+Both an email client and webmail are sufficient from sending and receiving emails.
+Webmail is easily accessible, portable and always available once you have an internet connection and a web browser.
+Plus, email clients also come jam pack with its benefits.

 With webmail, all of your emails are backed up on the hosting server.
 Therefore, in the event your computer gets hacked, software or hardware malfunction, you can still access all of your emails from another computer or your web browser.
 Whereas with an email client, your emails are downloaded onto your devices’ hardware and allows backups of your emails onto your hard drive or cloud storage (which is highly recommended).